 If you do not have practical experience, an MBA will not be fully beneficial to you and you will not be able to contribute to the class as required.
-However, MBA programmes do exist which focus on fresh graduates and emerging leaders, and which will accommodate you perfectly even if you have not yet had a full-time job.
+However, MBA programs do exist which focus on fresh graduates and emerging leaders, and which will accommodate you perfectly even if you have not yet had a full-time job.

 How age range matters to you

-It will be crucial to identify MBA programmes with an MBA age range (or average age) which fits yours.
+It will be crucial to identify MBA programs with an MBA age range (or average age) which fits yours.
 No doubt there is always something to learn from and to be contributed by both younger and older peers.
 It is essential that you are aware of your preferences about the age range of your MBA class and have solid arguments for your aspirations.
-Business schools usually select candidates based on the diversity and relevance of their background and experience to the goal and focus of the MBA programme, not their age.
+Business schools usually select candidates based on the diversity and relevance of their background and experience to the goal and focus of the MBA program, not their age.

 MBA age vs. work experience